I Fly Again!

 Ruth Elder visited Tucson Wednesday, August 7, 1929 at 3:30 PM.
 She carried Jim Granger as her sole passenger.
 They were northwest bound from El Paso, TX to Phoenix, AZ flying a Swallow F28W, NC8730.
 She was probably on her way to Santa Monica for the 1929 National Women's Air Derby ("Powder Puff Derby") to Cleveland (see below).
 She held pilot license number 675.
 She was a charter member of The Ninety-Nines.

 She was a movie actress and aviation adventurer.
 Her first fifteen minutes of fame came at a propitious time in 1927 just five months after Charles Lindbergh crossed the Atlantic.
 She and Register pilot George Haldeman made an attempt to cross the Atlantic together in a yellow Stinson Detroiter named "The American Girl" (NC1384, not a Register airplane).
-The last link in the left sidebar leads to details.
+The last link in the left sidebar leads to details of that flight.

 Depending upon the account you read (it never ceases to amaze me that various contemporary accounts cite different values for miles, hours, etc.), they flew somewhere between 2,574 and 2,625 miles across the Atlantic in stormy weather, in 28-36 hours, with Ruth at the controls for about nine hours.
 They were forced to ditch in the water due to an oil leak about 300-360 miles short of the Azores.
 They were rescued by the Dutch tanker "Barendrecht".